f-mb/f-mb.github.io/README.md

 RedLight
 ========

-Current version: 0.2 (2013 - 10- 26)
+**Current version:** 0.2 (2013-10-26)

+**Licence:** CC-BY-NC-SA

+RedLight is a responsive HTML5, CSS3, JS theme.

 ***

 ####CREATE PAGE

-To create your page, you can start from scratch or use "template-index.html" template.
+To create your page, you can use "template-index.html" template.

 *Don't forget, to rename the file "index.html".*